Cirine-S/AirBnB_clone/README.md

 <li>store a new or an updated object (in a json file)
 </lu>
 <br><br>
 >The purpose of this project is to have a powerful storage system.
-The console is a tool to validate this storage engine
+The console is a tool to validate this storage engine.
 <br>
 >An example for object's save/ reload:
 <br>